MAKEroanoke/makeroanoke.org/site/index.md

 #  You've found the site for MAKE Roanoke.
 We are a non-profit building
 #  a makerspace in Roanoke, VA.
 ---

+### MAKE Roanoke is launching a Kickstarter campaign to open a Makerspace in Roanoke, VA

 MAKE Roanoke has already raised nearly $10,000 from individual contributions, membership dues, class fees and more.
 We’re currently negotiating a lease for a location in the heart of Roanoke.
 We've also received some generous donations of equipment, but we need YOUR HELP to cross the finish line!